Bach: Unaccompanied Violin Partita Nº 3 BWV 1006: Transcribed For Cello

 Here is the free, downloadable sheet music of Bach‘s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 Normally, when we transcribe Bach’s unaccompanied violin music for cello, we transpose it down a fifth, so that the four cello open strings coincide with those of the violin.
 This Partita is, however, extremely awkward to play in the key of A major, which would be our “normal” key in which to play it.
 There are just so many doublestops, and so many of them require extensions (or even double extensions).
 It is however possible to play it in this key, as the following video of Ditta Rohmann’s magnificent performance shows.
-Although she plays it on a 5-string cello this is technically identical to playing it on a normal cello with the only difference being that it sounds one fifth higher on the 5-stringer, on which there would normally be no need to ever use the C-string:
+Although she plays it on a 5-string cello in E-major, this is technically identical to playing it on a normal cello in A-major, with the only difference being that it sounds one fifth higher on the 5-stringer, on which there would normally be no need to ever use the C-string:

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend